cudoventures/cudos-docs/docs/node/overview/validator-mechanics.md

 ## Jailing

-* If a validator fails to sign 90% of the blocks within a 19200-block interval (i.e. 17280 blocks), then it is jailed.
+* If a validator fails to sign enough the blocks within a predefined block interval, then it is jailed.
 Tokens are slashed immediately at that point.
-(This equates to approximately 336 hours depending on the current block time in the network)

     * It becomes not-bonded and begins unbonding